oasci/pitt-biosc1630-2023f/book/admin/office-hours.md

-(drop-in-discussions)=
+(office-hours)=
-# Drop-in discussions
+# Office hours

 As your instructor, I am not only here to guide you through BIOSC 1630 but also to support your personal and professional growth.
-To facilitate this, I will be offering "drop-in discussions" where we can discuss a plethora of topics spanning from:
+To facilitate this, I will be offering "office hours" where we can discuss a plethora of topics spanning from:

 - questions, comments, or concerns about the course;
 - other classes;